bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 13
 X>
 X> Check the documentation of `GTE`, and then evaluate `GTE 2 2`.
-Observe what Idris returns, and think how `GTE` can be implemented in terms of `LTE`.
+Observe what Idris returns and think how `GTE` can be implemented in terms of `LTE`.

 X> ### Exercise 14
 X>